remy/remysharp.com/public/blog/dollar-in-code-examples.md

 });
 ```

-This regexp makes sure the line starts with a `$` symbol _and_ is followed by a space (so it doesn't capture variables), and with the following CSS applied to the `span.prompt` element, the `$` is unselectable and the code can be copied and pasted:
+This regexp makes sure the bash lines starting with a `$` symbol _and_ is followed by a space (so it doesn't capture variables), and with the following CSS applied to the `span.prompt` element, the `$` is unselectable and the code can be copied and pasted:

 ```css
 .prompt {